top of page

 4. Edited Volume

-Along with Lea Cantor (Oxford) and Dr. Fasil Merawi (Addis Ababa), I am editing a volume on Ethiopian philosophy for the series New Studies in the History and Historiography of Philosophy, to be published by de Gruyter in 2023.
+Along with Lea Cantor (Oxford) and Dr. Fasil Merawi (Addis Ababa), I edited a volume on the Ḥatäta debate for the series New Studies in the History and Historiography of Philosophy, published Open Access due to generous funding from the Arts and Humanities Research Council.
+You can access the book here.

 5. Resources